GIS Day 2024: Sustainable Communities and Technologies

 “GIS Day is a chance for our students to learn more about how to take the skills they learn at CMU and apply them to life after graduation,” said Data Education Librarian Emma Slayton.
 “By focusing our discussions on the needs of communities and cities, we are also showing how students can use GIS skills today to benefit the world around them.”

 The day begins with short presentations from event sponsors including GIS software company Esri, the Sustainability Initiative, and Larson Design Group.
 This will be followed by lighting talks from participants all across the Pittsburgh region, focusing on a variety of topics, including social and economic research, arts and culture, spatial applications of AI, creating a sustainable local GIS community, using GIS tools, and more.
 These presentations are between three and five minutes long, and showcase a variety of research in areas like policy, architecture, urban studies, and digital humanities.
-Next, attendees will participate in roundtable discussions about how GIS can support communities and encourage the use of sustainable technologies that answer spatial questions asked by those communities.

 After lunch, attendees can explore the Map Gallery, a select number of participant maps that will be posted in the Open House area.
 Submitted maps cover a variety of topics from almond production to solar energy to transportation.
 The day concludes with more short presentations, and then a happy hour for participants to mingle and network.